How to Build a Healthy Morning Routine That Actually Sticks

 3. Sunlight exposure — 5 minutes

-4. Gentle movement — 5–10 minutes
+4. Light movement — 5–10 minutes

 5. Mindfulness or journaling — 5 minutes

-6. Breakfast — 5–10 minutes
+6. Balanced breakfast — 5–10 minutes

 7. Review priorities — 2 minutes

-How a Morning Routine Changes Your Life
+How a Morning Routine Transforms Your Day

-Your brain is focused, organized, and ready.
+• Higher productivity: Your brain is clear and focused.

 Final Thoughts

 Start with one small habit today.
 Add another next week.
-Let your routine grow naturally.

-In 30 days, you won’t just have a better morning — you’ll have a better life.
+In 30 days, you won’t just have better mornings —

 Popular posts from this blog